anand-soni/Cloth-Store/README.md

 ## How to use the project
 Download zip file of the entire project and open it inside Android studio to build the project.
-Android studio will automatically  all the required dependencies and build the project.
+Android studio will automatically download all the required dependencies and build the project.
 Simply use Android Studio run button to deploy the app on device.